CoRoLab-Berlin/bmi270_python/README.md

 # BMI270 I2C Python Implementation - Version: 0.3.2

 WIP BMI270 I2C Python implementation.
+This is my current project for my practical phase at my University.

+**CURRENTLY YOU CAN'T EXPECT MORE THAN 50HZ (working on it)**

 ## Installation
 The package is [available on pypi.org](https://pypi.org/project/bmi270).